ARR Reviewing Process

 • In the table that shows up, next to each paper there should be a “Modify Reviewer Assignments” link.
 Click on that.

-• It shows the Action Editor assignments (not reviewer).
+• It shows the Area Chair assignments (not reviewer).
 So next you need to look for the paper you care about and click on “Assignments (x) »”.

 • Edit the options that appear.